-In 2016, Peru issued the Executive Decree N° 006-2016-MINAM with a procedure and plan for surveillance and early detection of genetically engineered organisms, by which Peru's Ministries of Agriculture (MINAGRI), Environment (MINAM), and Production will enforce the ten year moratorium on biotechnology.
-On July 24, 2016, Executive Decree N° 011-2016-MINAM listed the specific commodities restricted under the biotechnology moratorium.
+In 2016, Peru issued the Supreme Decree N° 006-2016-MINAM with a procedure and plan for surveillance and early detection of genetically engineered organisms, by which MIDAGRI, MINAM, and PRODUCE will enforce the original, ten-year moratorium on biotechnology.
+On July 24, 2016, Supreme Decree N° 011-2016-MINAM\ listed the specific commodities restricted under the biotechnology moratorium.
 These regulations do not change any requirements for domestic producers.